thejessewinton/jessewinton.com/src/content/plays/on-death.md

 ---
-title: "On Death"
+title: 'On Death'
-synopsis: "A short dialog on the nature of life and death."
+date: '2023'
-date: "2022"
+url: '/docs/samples/on-death-sample.pdf'
-featured: true
+synopsis: 'A short dialog on the nature of life and death.'
 ---